 - Train others to use new or modified equipment.

 - Store, retrieve, and manipulate data to analyze system capabilities and requirements.

 - Specify necessary power supply requirements and configurations.

-- Recommend the purchase of environmental control equipment, including dust control, temperature, and humidity levels in the area of system installation.
+- Recommend environmental control equipment, including dust control, temperature, and humidity levels in system installation.

 - The ability to analyze complex technical information

 - The ability to analyze business requirements and assess impact within the existing database architecture